-Covid-19 - The operational effects of Covid-19 have been that all of the academies in the Trust have had to open in COVID secure bubbles to minimise transmission of the virus.
-This has led to additional expenditure not only on hand sanitiser and soap but also heating costs and additional cleaning materials and staff.
+Covid-19 - The operational effects of Covid-19 have been that all of the academies in the Trust have had to open in Covid secure bubbles to minimise transmission of the virus.
+This has led to additional expenditure not only on hand sanitiser and soap but also on heating costs and additional cleaning materials and staff.
 We have had to purchase or hire additional toilets, marquees and buildings in order to accommodate the bubbles.
+In all three of our secondary schools we have provided lateral flow testing and a summer school, in all of our schools we have used COVID catch up funding to provide additional tuition and small group work which has resulted in an increase in reading ages.